Draw Down and Maximum Draw-down

 At 50% draw-down, a trader would have to earn 100 % on their invested capital - a task accomplished by less than 5% of all traders worldwide - just to break-even on an-accounta-trading-account with a 50% loss.

-At 80% draw-down, one must quadruple their account equity just to take back to its original equity.
+At 80% draw-down, a trader must quadruple their account equity just to take back to its original equity.
 This is what is called to "breakeven" i.e. Get back to your original trading account balance which you deposited.

 The more you lose, the harder it is to make it back to your initial account size.